 PROFESSOR OF ANTHROPOLOGY, BIOETHICS, NURSING AND PSYCHIATRY

-Dr. Atwood D. Gaines is Professor of Anthropology, Bioethics, Nursing and Psychiatry, and Program Faculty in Ethnic Studies and Women and Gender Studies at CWRU and its Schools of Medicine and Nursing.
+Dr. Atwood D. Gaines is Professor of Anthropology, Bioethics, Nursing and Psychiatry, and Program Faculty Women’s and Gender Studies at CWRU and its Schools of Medicine and Nursing.
 His MA, C.Phil. and PhD, all in Cultural Anthropology, were earned at UC Berkeley.
 His MPH was taken from UC Berkeley's School of Public Health.
 He holds a Certificate in Ethics from Case's Law School.
 Dr. Gaines is a medical anthropologist with public health training with research interests in health and social identity (ethnicity, "race", social class, gender, age), ethnopsychiatry, bioethics (cultural bioethics), gerontology (dementia) and the cultural studies of science.
 His books include, Ethnopsychiatry (1992) and two volumes edited with Robert Hahn called Physicians of Western Medicine (1982, 1985) that initiated the cultural studies of Biomedicine.
-He has published nearly 80 articles in journals and books in the fields of medical anthropology (anthropology of Biomedicine, ethnopsychiatry, dementia (especially Alzheimer Disease), aging, bioethics) and in the anthropology of religion, social identity, cultural studies of science, American Studies and Europeanist anthropology.
-He has developed Cultural Constructivism, a general theoretical framework in Medical Anthropology as well as the formulations of the New Ethnopsychiatry, Local Biology, Local Ability, and the fields of the Anthropology of Biomedicine and the Ethnology of Biomedicine.
+He has published nearly 90 articles in journals and books in the fields of medical anthropology (anthropology of Biomedicine, ethnopsychiatry, dementia (especially Alzheimer Disease), aging, bioethics) and in the anthropology of religion, social identity, cultural studies of science, American Studies and Europeanist anthropology.
+He has developed Cultural Constructivism, a general theoretical framework in Medical Anthropology as well as the formulations of the New Ethnopsychiatry, Local Biology, Local Ability, and the fields of the Anthropology and the Ethnology of Biomedicine.
 More recently he has developed Millennial Medical Anthropology and Cultural Bioethics within it.
-A central focus on social identity and classification has led to many publications concerning cultural constructions of "race" in medicine, science and society and has considered the ethical problems of 'racial' concepts for medicine and psychiatry in the Encyclopedia of Bioethics (1995 and 2004 editions).
+A central focus on social identity and classification has led to many publications concerning cultural constructions of "race" in medicine, science and society and has considered the ethical problems of 'racial' concepts for medicine and psychiatry in the Encyclopedia of Bioethics (1995, 2004, 2013 editions).
 His work on dementia with Peter Whitehouse, MD, PhD, has contributed to the deconstruction of Alzheimer's as a disease.

 His research efforts have taken him to England, France, the US (SF Bay Area, Honolulu, Durham, Cleveland) and to international locations for his studies on international science.
 His work has been funded by NIH, NIMH, NIA, the Social Science Research Council, the MacArthur Foundation and the International Working Group for the Harmonization of Dementia Guidelines.
 Dr. Gaines is currently Editor-in-Chief of Culture, Medicine and Psychiatry: An International Journal of Cross-Cultural Health Research.
-This journal has seen a tripling of internet downloads since he took over as editor, a key indicator of the Journal's importance.

 |OFFICE LOCATION:||Mather Memorial Building|